slatedocs/slate/source/includes/_interactions.md

-# Interactions (BETA)
+# Interactions

 The interactions API allows you to manage interactions.

-This endpoint is currently only available to select customers.
-Please reach out to support@affinity.co if you are interested in getting access.
+**This endpoint is only available to Enterprise tier customers**.
+Please reach out to [support@affinity.co](support@affinity.co) if you are interested in getting access.

 ## The Interactions Resource